 See part one, they want your name, no brainer.
 They want information on the organization because it can be an organization and not just an individual.
 It's really short.
 Look at it.
 And I’m going to be giving you this form.
 You don’t have to read it from this video, really no brainer.
 There are some simple instructions and then each bank account has a separate box, you fill in, you give them the bank account number, you talk about the maximum value of the account during the calendar year.

 See, this is number 15, each account, each account you have to do this.
 It does not, I want to repeat, it does not increase your audit risk but I tell you what having your money abroad certainly increases your safety and keeps your creditors from being able to get to it.
-Same thing with part three, it's a separate block for each jointly-owned account.
+The same thing with part three, it's a separate block for each jointly-owned account.
 It's a no brainer.
 You’d see it's done.

 more info apcorp- Offshore Bank Accounts Explained